 Another example of an app that effectively uses screenshots is Order Printer Templates.
 They do a fantastic job of integrating their setup instructions within the actual screenshot itself, which improves the overall merchant experience and effectively showcases what the interface should look like upon installation.

-Moveover, consider what Spin-A-Sale - Interactive Email Popup is doing with their screenshots.
-They do a tremendous job of showcasing how the app is optimized for mobile devices.
+Moveover, consider what Free Persistent Cart App by Collect is doing with their screenshots.
+They do a tremendous job of showcasing how the app is optimized for mobile devices while connecting that to a benefit of their app.
 As Shopify moves towards being more mobile focused, this is certainly an aspect you should highlight with your app.
+The enhanced app listings have a specific section dedicated to mobile screenshots which will allow you to showcase the mobile view of your app.

 It’s estimated that people spend approximately 51 percent of their time on their mobile phones, as compared to 49 percent on their desktop.
 This means that merchants are thinking and optimizing for “mobile first,” and so should you.

 Shopify’s enhanced listings have the ability to include mobile-specific screenshots, which is a great opportunity to emphasize the mobile first approach.
-Spin-A-Sale - Interactive Email Popup does a great job of comparing the user interface on two different devices, which promotes the versatility of the app, while giving the merchant an idea of what it’ll look like for different users.
+Free Persistent Cart App by Collect does a great job of comparing the user interface on multiple mobile devices, which promotes the versatility of the app, while giving the merchant an idea of what it’ll look like for different users.

 Another strategy that we cover in the documentation is initially launching your app for free.
 This might sound crazy but there are a variety of different benefits that come with initially launching your app at no charge.